string-art/fabrication-visualizer/README.md

 # Fabrication Notes

-To start the development server run
+To start the development server, run:
 ```
 npx vite
 ```